 - 1. The scholarship program applies for both graduate and undergraduate students, full-time or part-time. - 2.
 The scholarship program only matches funds from Christian camps that hold Jesus Christ to be their Lord and Savior. - 3.
-Gifts from denominations (e.g. Baptist General Convention of Texas, United Methodist Conference, etc.) or other para-church organizations (e.g. Campus Crusade for Christ, BSM, Focus on the Family, etc.) are not included in this matching gift program.
+Gifts from denominations (e.g. Baptist General Convention of Texas, United Methodist Conference, etc.) or other para-church organizations (e.g. Campus Crusade for Christ, BSM, etc.) are not included in this matching gift program.
 This is a matching gift scholarship program for individual Christian camps only. - 4.
 Scholarships under this policy are applicable for fall, spring, summer, and winter terms.
 Scholarships may only be used for current student accounts (within the last 12 months) and not for past bills on student accounts. - 5.
 Before a scholarship gift is made to DBU, the camp must determine that this scholarship program is within its benevolent and charitable purposes.
 Then, the treasurer or camp director may recommend a specific student for the scholarship. - 6.
 The recommended student must have been employed as a full-time staff member for at least one full summer at the camp or must currently be employed as a full-time year-round staff member at the camp which is funding the scholarship.
 The scholarship may not be used in lieu of compensation for working at the camp. - Checks should be made payable to Dallas Baptist University.
 Notation should be made on the camp check identifying the student who is recommended to receive the scholarship by name and social security number.
 Checks should be sent to the DBU Office of Financial Aid. - 8.
 Scholarship funds given to DBU by the camp regarding a recommended student cannot originate with the student or the student's family member(s), such as parents and grandparents nor can the funds be a "pass through" gift specifically benefiting a designated student.
 Donors or other interested parties may contribute to the camp; however, the camp must explain to individuals who contribute to scholarships that federal law, particularly the Internal Revenue Code and relevant IRS regulations, restricts the ability of family members to financially support relatives who are students through scholarships for the purpose of obtaining or creating a tax benefit.
 Contributions to scholarships for which a tax benefit will be sought should not be motivated by a desire to assist a specific student, but rather a general desire to assist students from the camp who are pursuing their education at DBU.
-Any questions regarding this issue should be independently directed to a competent attorney, CPA, or tax consultant.
+Any questions regarding this issue should be independently directed to a competent attorney, CPA, or tax consultant. - 9.
+Complete and submit required financial aid paperwork, Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid and Scholarships, and any other required paperwork as requested.